Fedora31/no-hats-bgum/README.md

 [A script](https://github.com/Fedora31/no-hats-bgum/releases) is now available for Windows users which checks if a new version is available and installs it automatically.
 It was contributed by [junior](./.github/CREDITS.md)!

+*Note:* There exist multiple versions of "no-hats-mod".
+The version provided here makes the default headgears reappear.
+If you want a version which only removes the hats, you can find an up-to-date version [here](https://www.teamfortress.tv/56398/no-hats-mod-headsfeet-2020-edition).

 # Navigation

 * [Installation](#installation)